Managing your time

 When you’re sick, you may feel it is difficult to take time out to go to the doctor.
 Every day that you’re not working you’re losing money means it’s all too easy to cancel a dental check-up or doctor’s appointment.
 However, your health should always take priority.
 Not only should your clients understand - they face these challenges too - and if they don’t understand you have to ask yourself if they are a client you want to work with for the longer term.
 As it is most freelancers take less time off than employees.

 It’s a good idea to familiarise yourself with the government’s financial offering for those between jobs and out of work, as well as tax credits and benefits that you could be eligible for.
-The Citizen’s Advice Bureau is a valuable resource with trained advisors who can advise you on your specific circumstances.
+Citizen’s Advice is a valuable resource with trained advisors who can advise you on your specific circumstances.

 If you think you need professional help and support there are many organisations you can turn to: